“A brief look at my journey with depression.”

 My name is Mike MacKinnon.
 I’m a personal trainer serving Mississauga, Oakville, Burlington, Brampton, Toronto and the entire GTA.
 I offer weight loss coaching and life coaching services as well.
 My mission is to help you to become the very best you that you can be!
 Therefore, I want to talk frankly about depression, because it holds more people back from excelling than many of us might realize.

 By the time I was married (in the mid-90s), my depression and anxiety had become a serious problem.
+I really wish cannabis was legal back then as nothing the Doctors prescribed me at the time was working.
+Thankfully, you can search weed online canada and get dozens of different places to buy the wonder herb now.
 I would isolate from my wife and family, and each day was a struggle.
 I felt as if there were a black cloud over me, that something bad was always about to happen, even though I didn’t know what that “something” was.

 This is where I learned about anxiety, and was diagnosed with what today would be called GAD, or “Generalized Anxiety Disorder.”